Hyperventilation means Too Much Breathing.

-That is a mis-labeling.
-Do you worry about breathing Too Much when you run, have emotions, dance or make love?
+That is a confusing name.
+Do you worry about breathing Too Much when you make love, run, dance, have emotions?
 I don’t think so.

 Hyperventilation is a topic that often comes up in Breathwork, so here is clarification what it really is and how to deal with it.